-4.3 FAE Modeling Performance
+4.2.
+FAE Modeling Performance

 We evaluate the prediction performance of FAE in samples from the testing set, considering training on the full three months of data, for the 12 time-series, i.e., more than 300.000 samples.
-Figure 3(a) depicts the resulting predictions μ{Xt} and σ{Xt} for two days of testing samples X_t from June 2021, for four representative timeseries, including TS1, TS4, TS8, and TS12.
+Figure 4 depicts the resulting predictions μ{X_t} and σ{X_t} for two days of testing samples X_t from June 2021, for four representative timeseries, including TS1, TS4, TS8, and TS12.
 To add more variability, we consider a working day (Friday 4th) and a weekend day (Saturday 5th).
-FAE can properly track different types of behavior in the timeseries, including the strong seasonal daily component, but also the operation during workdays and weekends, clearly visible in TS12.
-Interesting to note is how different periods of time-series variability result in more or less tight normal-operation regions estimated by FAE, as defined by σ{Xt} .
-Figure 3(b) depicts the predictions obtained by the former DC-VAE multivariate model in the same four timeseries, using a different time period in April - in this case from the validation test - from Friday 16th till Saturday 17th.
-Results are similar, but in particular for TS12, DC-VAE can better capture the drop observed on Saturday evening, exploiting the strong spatial correlation observed on Saturday between TS12, TS11, and both TS1 and TS2 (cf. Figure 2).
-Nevertheless, note that FAE predictions are slightly better than DC-VAE's for TS8 and TS12 on Friday.
+FAE can properly track different types of behavior in the time-series, including the strong seasonal daily component, but also the operation during workdays and weekends, clearly visible in TS12.
+Interesting to note is how different periods of time-series variability result in more or less tight normal-operation regions estimated by FAE, as defined by σ{X_t} .

+For the sake of completeness and comparison, Figure 5 depicts the predictions obtained by the former DC-VAE multivariate model in the same four time-series, using a different time period in April - in this case from the validation test - from Friday 16th till Saturday 17th.
+Results are similar, but in particular for TS{12} , DC-VAE can better capture the drop observed on Saturday evening, exploiting the strong spatial correlation observed on Saturday between TS{12} , TS{11} , and both TS_1 and TS_2 (cf. Figure 3).
+Nevertheless, note that FAE predictions are slightly better than DC-VAE's for TS_8 and TS{12} on Friday.